in3rsha/bitcoinrain/README.md

 # BitcoinRain.io

 A **visualisation** of live bitcoin transactions as rain.

-This is my first attempt at making a live visualisation website using **Websockets**.
-I'm connecting to a running [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) node to get recently broadcast bitcoin transactions, then running [websocketd](https://github.com/joewalnes/websocketd) to use that data in a websocket server, and using [p5.js](https://p5js.org/) to visualise the data on a webpage.
+Each raindrop is a _realtime bitcoin transaction_.

 You can check out the live transaction stream websocket server at `http://bitcoinrain.io:8082` (click the tick), or connect to it directly from your program at `ws://bitcoinrain.io:8082`.

 [![](docs/screenshot.png)](http://bitcoinrain.io)

+## About

+This is my first attempt at making a realtime visualisation website using **Websockets**.

+I'm connecting to a running [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) node to get recently broadcast bitcoin transactions, then running [websocketd](https://github.com/joewalnes/websocketd) to use that data in a websocket server, and using [p5.js](https://p5js.org/) to visualise the data on a webpage.

 ## Dependencies